by24225/IOp_test/README.md

 # IOp
-inequality of opportunity (IOp) measurement and decomposition
+Inequality of opportunity (IOp) measurement and decomposition